-We started our visit near the bottom of the falls, where the aqua pools are (relatively) still and deep.
+Near the bottom of the falls the aqua pools are (relatively) still and deep.

-As we moved up the side of the mountain, the waterfalls feeding the pools get a bit bigger (and the trees get more interesting).
+As we move up the side of the mountain, the waterfalls feeding the pools get a bit bigger (and the trees get more interesting).

 It seems like a good spot to wade in for a closer look.